Guest Casita in a magical garden setting close to Parque Juarez and the center of town. See under "detailed description" for more.

 A welcome basket of fresh fruits, and snacks;

-Fridge will have a starter supply of local/organic yogurt, butter, jam, a couple eggs, bread for toasting, coffee, juice;
+Fridge will have a starter supply of local/organic yogurt, butter, jam, a couple eggs, bread for toasting, coffee;

 Use of ecologically sensitive cleaning products;

-I am happy to help you arrange for tours of the area, massages, available workshops, reservations for dining, show you where to hail a taxi (they are prolific and inexpensive);
+I am happy to help you with ideas for tours of the area, massages, available workshops, reservations for dining, show you where to hail a taxi (they are prolific and inexpensive);

 Provide ideas about where to find work of local artisans and local attractions/festivals;